|College:||Old Dominion, 1998|

-Brion Dunlap is in his third season as an assistant coach at the College of the Holy Cross in 2012-2013.
-He has helped lead the Crusaders to a 16-12 record in Patriot League regular season play over the last two seasons.
+Brion Dunlap is in his fourth season as an assistant coach at the College of the Holy Cross in 2013-2014.
+He has helped the Crusaders to a pair of finishes in the top half of the Patriot League standings, with the team placing third in 2010-2011 and fourth in 2011-2012.
 Dunlap came to Holy Cross after serving as an assistant coach at Mount St. Mary’s University for the previous seven years.

 During his final three seasons at Mount St. Mary’s, Dunlap helped the Mountaineers to an overall record of 54-44 and a 35-19 mark in the Northeast Conference.
 Mount St. Mary’s also appeared in postseason play twice during that time frame, advancing to the NCAA Tournament in 2008 and the College Insider Tournament in 2009.
 In 2008, the Mountaineers won the Northeast Conference Tournament title and posted the first NCAA Division I Tournament victory in school history, with a 69-60 win over Coppin State in the opening round.

 Prior to his time with the Mountaineers, Dunlap served as the head coach at Forest Park High School in Woodbridge, Va., for three seasons.
 He was the first head coach in the history of the program at Forest Park, which opened as a new school in 2000.
 Dunlap previously spent two years as an assistant coach at Woodbridge (Va.)
 High School.
 He was also selected as the head coach for the 2003 NOVA Hoops Classic, and served as the head coach of the Prince William Pacers AAU team in 2002-2003.